peckjon/covid-travel/README.md

 As the Coronavirus spreads, many travelers have been forced to alter or cancel their plans.
 In response, many services are temporarily relaxing their change & cancellation policies, by waiving change fees, providing vouchers, or expanding their cancellation windows.

 We'll keep this info as up-do-date as we are able.
 Community contributions are welcome -- just click the edit button / create a Pull Request.
+Please cite your sources so we can verify information as it comes in.

 ## Airlines